River Ottery: Hydrology and course

 The infant river initially flows north until it reaches the hamlet of Trengune.
 From here it adopts an east-southeasterly course which it follows to its confluence with the River Tamar.

-The largest tributaries to the River Ottery are Caudworthy Water and Bolsbridge Water which join the River Ottery from the north and Canworthy Water which joins from the south.
+The largest tributaries to the River Ottery are Caudworthy Water and Bolsbridge Water which join the Ottery from the north and Canworthy Water which joins from the south.

-The River Ottery system was severely affected by flooding in north Cornwall on 16 August 2004 when up to eight inches of rain fell during a single afternoon The Ottery headwaters at Marshgate and Otterham were the most severely affected.
+The River Ottery system was severely affected by flooding in north Cornwall on 16 August 2004 when up to eight inches of rain fell during a single afternoon.
+The Ottery headwaters at Marshgate and Otterham were the most severely affected.

 The river flows through an isolated area of mixed farming and the only riverside settlements of any size are Canworthy Water and Yeolmbridge.

 Wildlife and conservation

 The Cornwall Rivers Project notes five Sites of Special Scientific Interest (SSSI) in the Ottery catchment including the Ottery Valley SSSI which has 33 hectares of increasingly threatened culm habitat and Kernick and Ottery Meadows SSSI, also noted for its biological interest.

 The project's page also notes: "The Ottery supports a broad range of wildlife including populations of trout and migratory fish, otters, kingfishers, sand martins, dippers, curlews, snipe and the marsh fritillary butterfly."